Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 Canadian Amazon Removal Orders and Retail Returns via Ocean

 Jet has solutions to receive Amazon removal orders and other returns for forwarding via ocean freight.
-Minimum volumes are required.
+Minimum volumes are necessary.
 Read more: Managing Cross Border Canadian Amazon Removal Orders.